schneider-profits/guff/install-prk-linux.md

-## Running Project Rubi-Ka in Linux using wine
+# Running Project Rubi-Ka in Linux using wine
 <br/>

 I am using Arch linux and the vanilla wine that is already in the repositories.
 Arch uses quite recent versions of software but I don't see why this should not work on most distros.

+Lines starting with $ indicates a command to be executed in a shell, the $ should not be included in the command.

 <br/><br/>
 Install wine and winetricks